hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

     - slice based on `Allocation.Name`.
     - `Allocation` instances that don't match an `allocSlot.Name` can immediately be discarded or added to the `reconcileResults.stop` slice since they do not target a currently valid slot.
-- `computeGroup` resumes and calls `BuildResult`
+- `computeGroup` resumes and calls `AppendResults` passing it the `allocRunner.result` instance.
-- Internally, `BuildResult` iterates over each `allocSlot` and calls a domain method for each on each instance that is purpose build to return appendable results for each slice field the `reconcileResults` requires.
+- Internally, `AppendResults` iterates over each `allocSlot` and calls a domain method on each instance that is purpose built to return appendable results for each slice field the `reconcileResults` requires.
 This simplifies debugging, because now the set of `Allocation` instances being analyzed is limited to what should be a very finite subset.
 - `computeGroup` resumes and merges the result of the previous call with the `allocReconciler.results` instance.
-- Finally, `computeGroup` returns the result of `TaskGroupReconciler.IsDeploymentComplete` to the initiating loop found in `computeDeploymentComplete`.
+- Finally, `computeGroup` returns the result of `TaskGroupReconciler.DeploymentComplete` to the initiating loop found in `computeDeploymentComplete`.